timer 4 mins

 You are now a 'protected category.'

 From the moment you were diagnosed, certain protections fell into place.
-You became 'registered disabled' and under the 2010 Equality Act you will now always be registered disabled.
+You became 'disabled' and under the 2010 Equality Act and you will now always have this protection if you need it.

 This might sound dispiriting: you’ll be disabled… forever?

 Only in the sense that you’ll be legally protected for life.
 Out of legislature that demands equal access for the disabled, comes some of the very few 'perks' cancer has to offer.
 The government wants you to ‘fulfil your potential’; achieve your aspirations!
 They advise organisations to help you do just that.

 This means companies go a long way to ensure their facilities are accessible to all.
 Not only do they provide adjustments to their services, they offer price reductions, free tickets, sometimes VIP access and upgrades.

 Becoming a hermit and house-bound isn’t going to work for anyone.
 So venture into the world of disabled access and you’ll discover that you can do more, with less stress.

 And importantly, it shows that the world really cares.
 They want you involved.

 All these protections also apply to the world of work.

 Working With Cancer is an awesome organisation supporting survivors with one-to-one coaching and advice on returning to work.
 They can also work with employers to ensure the best adjustments are made for your return.
 Check them out!